Report an abandoned vehicle

 If you believe a vehicle has been abandoned

-We can remove abandoned vehicles from public land and all roads.
-A vehicle can be classed as abandoned if it:
+A vehicle can be classed as abandoned if it is untaxed and

-If a vehicle is on the highway and is in a dangerous condition or causing a hazard, we will remove it within 24 hours of inspecting the vehicle.
+- If a vehicle is on the highway and is in a dangerous condition or causing a hazard, this will be treated as a priority and will be removed as soon as possible.